Close Menu

 Can I close my business if I owe money to HMRC?

-If you want to close your company but owe money to HMRC, you need to proceed very carefully.
-If you don’t follow the strict regulations surrounding company closure in the UK, it could lead to personal liability for yourself and other directors.
+If you want to close your limited company but owe money to HMRC, you need to proceed very carefully.
+If you don’t follow the strict regulations surrounding company closure in the UK, particularly when the business is insolvent, it could lead to personal liability for yourself and other directors.

-Our licensed insolvency practitioners at UK Liquidators have extensive experience of helping businesses close down and can provide the confidential, reliable guidance you need.
+Our licensed insolvency practitioners at UK Liquidators have extensive experience of helping businesses close down, including those with HMRC debts, and can provide the confidential, reliable guidance you need.

 Video placeholder